-- It is said that in 1567 on the festival of Baisakhi Guru Ram Das committed Baisakhi to be one of the especial days when all the Sikhs would assemble to get blessings from Guru at Goindwal.
+- It is said that in 1567 on the festival of Vaisakhi Guru Ram Das committed Vaisakhi to be one of the especial days when all the Sikhs would assemble to get blessings from Guru at Goindwal.

 Martyrdom Of Guru Arjun Dev

-- It is believed that on the day of Baisakhi, Muslim rulers martyrized Guru Arjun Dev ji and the Guru was thrown alive into the boiling oil.
+- It is believed that on the day of Vaisakhi, Muslim rulers martyrized Guru Arjun Dev ji and the Guru was thrown alive into the boiling oil.

 Foundation Of Arya Samaj